FAQ on GT MS Degree

 A: The diploma reorder form is located on the Forms & Student Records page of the Registrar’s website.
 There is a $100 replacement fee.
 Please follow their instructions to submit your payment.

 Since Georgia Tech does not ship internationally, we suggest you provide a US caretaker’s address on the diploma reorder form and have the caretaker express mail to China for you.

-- Q: I am a recent GT-Shenzhen graduate and my employer requires me to provide an official GT transcript.
-How do I do that?
+- Q: I am a recent GT-Shenzhen graduate.
+How do I order an official GT transcript?

 A: As soon as your degree has been awarded, you can order a GT transcript that shows your GT degree.